csojinb/git-under-the-hood/presentation.md

     - `<commit>^X` accesses the X'th parent
     - `<commit>~X` accesses the X'th-gen ancestor

-[^2]: Thus, commit objects have access to the _complete state_ of the project at that point in history.
+[^2]: This snapshot is built from the staging index.
+Thus, a commit has access to the _complete project state_ at that point in history.

 ---
 ## Visualize commit storage